 – faster heart rate

 Walking pneumonia is another type of pneumonia.
 The main difference is that the symptoms are much milder.
 While pneumonia causes high fever and productive cough, walking pneumonia may involve a very low fever and dry cough.
-Walking pneumonia is always cased by a bacterial infection.
-Usually, the bacteria is latent in body and the immunity system got used with it and does not strongly fight against it.
+Walking pneumonia is typically caused by a bacterial infection.
+Normally, the bacteria lie dormant in the body, and the immune system becomes accustomed to it, resulting in a less robust response.

-As mentioned earlier, the type of pneumonia will generally determine what type of treatment is needed.
+As mentioned earlier, the type of pneumonia will typically dictate the required treatment.
 A wide variety of antibiotics and antidotes are available for bacterial and viral pneumonia.
 A fungal pneumonia requires a special diet and anti-fungal medication to get rid of the fungus that is causing the inflammation in the lungs.

 Many cases of walking pneumonia do not require treatment.
 It will help to rest and drink plenty of fluids.
 Pneumonia treatment may include:

 – antibiotics (oral or IV)

 – corticosteroids to reduce inflammation